scikit-image/scikit-image/doc/source/skips/2-values.rst

 Python.
 We accomplish this by:

 - being **easy to use and install**.
 We are careful in taking on new dependencies, and sometimes cull existing ones, or make them optional.
+All functions in our API have thorough docstrings clarifying expected inputs and outputs.
 - providing a **consistent API**.
 Conceptually identical arguments have the same name and position in a function signature.
 - **ensuring accuracy**.
 Test coverage is close to 100% and code is reviewed by at least two core developers before being included in the library.
 - **caring about users’ data**.
 We have a functional [2]_ API and don't modify input arrays unless explicitly directed to do so.
-- promoting **education** (including self-education) **in image processing**, with extensive pedagogical documentation.
+- promoting **education in image processing** with extensive pedagogical documentation.

 Our values
 **********